simonsalamian/airbnb_webscraper/README.md

 - Amenities: Every amenity listed by the Airbnb host

 ## Usage
+Run *src/airbnb_webscraper/web_scraper.py* to start

 The scraper requires three variables, the *location_label*, *currency* and *airbnb_mapsearch_URL*.

 *location_label* is a string which generates the working folders and logging labels.
 This can be set to anything, but best practise is to label it after the location name, eg: Edinburgh, Berlin, etc.

 *currency* must refer to the ISO 4217 three letter currency code, eg (USD, GBP, EUR).
-The scraper will fail to grab any pricing data for unusual currencies which Airbnb does not accept.
+The scraper grabs prices in USD, then converts them to the requested currency at mid-level rate for that day.

 *airbnb_mapsearch_URL* is the browser URL that must be copied from Airbnb.com.
 The URL is accessed by performing any text based search from the homepage (eg: Edinburgh).
 By default, Airbnb will search by text, giving a URL such as:
 ```